sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>But I think bands that rolled in with a big attitude, like they were some big deal, I just found that very strange.</h3 quote>
+<h3 quote align='center'>I always knew that we were going to be successful and accomplish and succeed at our dreams.</h3 quote>

 ---